Rauðibotn Crater Hike

-The Rauðibotn crater is part of the Eldgja canyon, the largest volcanic canyon in the world, created by the colossal eruption of the Katla volcano in the 10th century.
-It's a true undiscovered wonder of the Highlands, revealing extraordinary landscapes.
-Its name, meaning “red bottom”, evokes the bright red volcanic rock of which it is composed, creating a striking contrast with the yellow moss and deep blue of the lake and river Hólmsá.
+The Rauðibotn crater is part of the Eldgja canyon, the largest volcanic canyon in the world, created by the massive eruption of the Katla volcano in the 10th century.
+Rauðibotn means red bottom in Icelandic, referring to the bright red volcanic rock that makes up the crater and creates a striking contrast with the yellow moss, intense blue lake, and Hólmsá River.
+This hike is a true hidden gem of the Highlands, revealing extraordinary and wild landscapes.

-There is now a well-marked trail from the parking area to the Hólmsárfoss waterfalls.
-The trail becomes a little rockier on the way up and around the crater, but presents no major difficulties.
+A well-marked trail now connects the parking lot to the Hólmsárfoss waterfalls.
+The trail becomes slightly rockier during the ascent and around the crater but presents no major difficulties.
+This is a very accessible route that is not to be missed!

 Activity: Hiking